 Mild cognitive impairment:

-Fixed cognitive impairment:
+cognitive impairment:

-This is the type of dementia caused by sudden injuries but will not grow with time nor is it irreversible.
-It’s because of the permanent injury to the brain cells because of accidents or strokes.
+caused by sudden injuries but will not grow with time nor is it irreversible.

 Alzheimer’s disease: